|Project Name||VA apartment||Posted in||Interior Design||Location||

 |Architecture Practice||Pascali Semerdjian Arquitetos||Project Team||Pascali Semerdjian Arquitetos|

-Renovating an apartment in a mid-century building selected as one of the ten best residential buildings ever featured in Wallpaper* magazine and which has been listed as landmark of Historical Heritage is a tall order but São Paulo based Pascali Semerdjian Arquitetos have risen to the occasion with a sophisticated design that both evokes the idiosyncratic character of the original building and instils a sense of contemporary elegance.
+Renovating an apartment in a mid-century building which has been selected as one of the ten best residential buildings ever featured in Wallpaper* magazine as well as listed as landmark of Historical Heritage is a tall order, but São Paulo based Pascali Semerdjian Arquitetos have risen to the occasion with a sophisticated design that both evokes the idiosyncratic character of the original building and instils a sense of contemporary elegance.

 Built in the late 1950s in the upscale neighbourhood of Higienópolis in São Paulo, Brazil, the Bretagne Building was one of the first residential buildings in the city to incorporate communal leisure areas such as a swimming pool, a ballroom and a rooftop garden.
 Inspired by 1950’s Hollywood-style glamour, the modernist architecture of the monumental 18-storey building brings to mind Le Corbusier’s grand housing projects while the playful décor of the public spaces, featuring bright colors, decorative latticework, locally called cobogó, and mosaic tiling of different sizes and shapes, is reminiscent of Gaudi.